zanata/zanata-server/docker/README.md

 The container will map the mysql data directory to `$HOME/docker-volumes/zanata-mariadb`.
 This can be changed from the script file.

 The database can be accessed via tcp via the `mysql` command or by using any database administration tool.
 You need to get the actual mapped port on the host by typing `docker ps`.
-After you have the port, you can connect locally to the database with the following command:
+After you have the port, you can connect locally to the database.
+The following is an example to accomplish this using a locally installed mysql client:

 ```sh
 mysql --protocol=tcp -h localhost --port=<PORT> -uzanata -pzanatapw zanata